 DPT 799.
 COMPREHENSIVE EXAM (0).
-Administered following the completion of all academic requirements of the curriculum with the exception of completing clinical case reports, other clinical education requirements and capstone course.
+Administered following the completion of most academic requirements of the curriculum with the exception of completing courses in semester VII, clinical case reports, other clinical education requirements and capstone course.
 Serves as the component of the capstone experience that measures success of curricular outcomes and prepares the student for the licensure examination.
 Pass/No Pass grading only.